Extremals for the Singular Moser-Trudinger Inequality via n-Harmonic Transplantation: Introduction

 Let $\Omega\subset\re^n$ be a bounded open smooth set.
 The Moser-Trudinger imbedding, which is due to Trudinger \cite{Trudinger} and in its sharp form to Moser \cite{Moser}, states that the following supremum is finite

 First it has been shown by Carleson-Chang \cite{Carleson-Chang} that the supremum is actually attained, if $\Omega$ is a ball.
 In \cite{Struwe 1}, Struwe proved for $n=2$ that the result remains true if $\Omega$ is close to a ball.
 Using the harmonic transplantation method Flucher \cite{Flucher} generalized this result to arbitrary bounded domains in $\re^2.$ If $n=2$ and $\Omega$ is the unit disk some new proofs have been obtained of the Moser-Trudinger inequality, respectively of the Carleson-Chang's result in Mancini-Martinazzi \cite{Gabriele Mancini and Martinazzi}.
 Other results dealing with critical points and extremal functions of the Moser-Trudinger inequality, or its sharper version, have also been obtained in Malchiodi-Martinazzi \cite{Malchiodi-Martinazzi} (for $\Omega$ equal the unit disk), Adimurthi-Druet \cite{Adimurthi-Druet} and Yang \cite{Yunyan Yang 2006}, \cite{Yunyan Yang 2006 manifold} (for a version on manifolds) and \cite{Yunyan Yang 2015 JDE}.
 These results use blow up analysis and are all restricted to $2$ dimensions.
 See also Adimurthi-Tintarev \cite{Adi-Tintarev}, Mancini-Sandeep \cite{manchini}, \cite{ngo}, \cite{ngyuen}, \cite{taka} and Yang \cite{Yunyan Yang manifold 2} and the references in these papers for other recent developments on the subject.
-However, the only result dealing with the extremal functions in higher dimension and more general bounded domains than balls, is by Lin \cite{Lin K C}, who gives an outline of a method how Flucher's proof can be generalized to $n\geq 3.$ Setting $\beta=0$ in this present paper we implicitly give rigorous proofs to all of Lin's statements.
+However, the only result dealing with the extremal functions in higher dimensions $n\geq 3$ and more general bounded domains than balls, is by Lin [25].
+His proof is however rather sketchy in some parts and we believe he missed several important and nontrivial points.
+In particular the entire construction of Section \ref{section:domain to ball} in this paper is necessary in the case $\beta=0$ too, as well as the use of all the nontrivial results on the $n$-Laplacian we summarized in the Appendix.
+Setting $\beta=0$ in this present paper we implicitly give rigorous proofs to all of Lin’s claims.

 The Moser-Trudinger embedding has been generalized by Adimurthi-Sandeep \cite{Adi-Sandeep} to a singular version, which reads as the following: If $\alpha>0$ and $\beta\in[0,n)$ is such that

 $\omega_{n-1}$ is the $\mathcal{H}^{n-1}$ measure of the unit sphere, then the following supremum is finite